-"My grandma has a diabetic leg - is there any way her leg can be saved?
+"My grandma has a diabetic leg - is there any way her leg can be saved?"

 -so my grandma has a diabetic leg and they recently had one toe imputation, so during that they put a vain inside for blood to flow, currently its not working a lot and my grandma has been having a lot of pain.
 They have said that they want to amputate her leg starting from the knee.

 First, it causes damages to the nerves in the feet and hands which makes a person less aware of problems that are occurring in the feet.
 This allows for pressure ulcers to occur frequently as people do not feel pain the way they should win ulcer forms.
 Vascular disease that causes a lack of blood flow to the feet makes the situation worse by preventing blood and healing white blood cells to get to the areas that need them the most.
 This is when amputations occur.
 The best treatment early on is better control of the blood sugars.
 However, at this stage it might be too late for that.
 At this point your mother should be followed by a vascular surgeon who knows how to treat wounds associated with low blood flow and pressure ulcers.
 The better her wounds are cared for the more likely it is that she will be able to keep her leg.
 In the future, if you ever develop diabetes keep in mind how important it is to maintain good blood sugar control.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.